 COMMENTARY

-The New 15-Ward Maps
+Cleveland's New 15-ward Maps

-A Mistake and a Missed Opportunity
+A mistake and a missed opportunity

 Above: an enlarged segment of the final redistricting map.